johannacarolinep/watercolour-school/README.md

 ### First Time Visitor Goals:

-* As a First Time Visitor landing on the home page, I want to be able to quickly understand that this is a Watercolour school website from above-the-fold elements, so that I can quickly establish that the website matches my search criteria.
+* As a First Time Visitor landing on the home page, I want to be able to quickly understand that this is a Watercolour school website from above-the-fold elements so that I can quickly establish that the website matches my search criteria.

 * As a First Time Visitor landing on the home page, I want to be able to understand the theme of the resources from the navigation bar and section headings, so that I can gain an overview of the page resources and decide that they match my expectations.

-* As a First Time Visitor landing on the home page, I want to be able to easily navigate through the website, so that I can gain an overview of the information and understand its structure in an intuitive way.
+* As a First Time Visitor landing on the home page, I want to be able to easily navigate through the website, so that I can gain an overview of the information and intuitively understand its structure.

 * As a First Time Visitor considering if the course may be of interest to me, I want to see testimonials and/or other social proof of the course, so I can see that the course provider is trustworthy and that other students have found the course useful and/or enjoyable.